Rural Graduate Medical Education in Wisconsin

 STUDENT ADVISORY GROUP

-The Student Advisory Group was started in 2020 to obtain insight and perspective from the students that are a large part of the target audience for many of the WCRGME marketing campaigns as we work to promote Rural Wisconsin Residency programs to medical students.
+The Student Advisory Group, launched in 2020, provides insight from medical students, the primary audience for many WCRGME marketing campaigns, as we promote Rural Wisconsin Residency programs.

 2024 Faculty Development Conference